COURSES

 Here is a little stop motion film of the building:

-Here's a stop motion film of the building of our visitor den in June 2008:
+Here's a stop motion film of the building of our visitor den in June 2008, that has had over a million hits on YouTube:

 Here's a course at Denmark Farm Shared Earth Trust, near Lampeter.
 This pic shows erecting the posts at the end of the first week, in Feb 2008.